Soft Protective Helmets for those with Special Needs

 Several states (California, Delaware, Nevada, New Jersey, Oregon, and Pennsylvania) have mandatory reporting laws requiring all health care providers to report to the DMV people with active epilepsy.
 Doctors who fail to report could be charged with negligence.

 If you have a driver’s license, and are then diagnosed with epilepsy, it is your responsibility to notify the licensing authorities about your change in medical status.
 Your local Department of Transportation can provide you with the specifics.
-Nearly 700,000 people with epilepsy are licensed to drive.
+Nearly 700,000 people with epilepsy are licensed to drive in the USA.

 Federal Laws